TheForceEngine/TheForceEngine.github.io/downloads.md

 title: Downloads
 ---

 Generally it is a good idea to download the latest available version.
 Previous builds are mainly for archival purposes.
 When downloading a new version, simply copying over an existing install will work fine.
 Note that there are no automatic downloads and TFE does not currently connect to the internet in any way.
-However, optional autodownloads and similar features will be added later.
-This means that you will need to check for new version manually for now.
+However, optional features such as checking for the latest version, directly downloading new versions and mods, and similar features will be added later.

+This means that you will need to check for new versions of TFE manually for now.

 ### Timeline
 The release of version 1.0 is a momentus event but it is not the end of the road.
 Outlaws support will be coming in version 2.0 and before that there will be new features, bug fixes, cross-platform support, and the built-in editors (including the level editor).
 See the [TFE Roadmap](Roadmap.md) for more information.